Easy-Poly: An Easy Polyhedral Framework For 3D Multi-Object Tracking: Introduction

 \section{Introduction}

-Recent years have witnessed significant advancements in 3D multi-object tracking (3D MOT), largely driven by the demands of autonomous driving, robotics, and mixed reality applications.
-The research trend has increasingly leaned toward the fusion of multi-modal data to enhance both reliability and accuracy~\cite{pftrack,ding20233dmotformer}.

-Traditional filtering techniques have coexisted with deep learning-based approaches, each contributing to robust 3D MOT systems.
-Nonetheless, most existing pipelines predominantly focus on the tracking stage, devoting less attention to improving 3D object detection itself.
-For instance, Poly-MOT and Fast-Poly employ the FocalsConv~\cite{chen2022focal} framework together with detectors such as CenterPoint~\cite{yin2021center} and LargeKernel3D~\cite{chen2022scaling}, but they do not thoroughly explore data augmentation or convolutional optimization in multi-modal settings.
-Moreover, they exhibit high identity switches (IDS), false negatives (FN), and false positives (FP), reflecting suboptimal performance in crowded scenarios, small-object detection, and adverse weather.
-These shortcomings underscore the need for more comprehensive methods that can efficiently integrate detection improvements with advanced filtering, robust association, and effective life-cycle management.
+Recent advances in 3D multi-object tracking (3D MOT), driven by autonomous driving, robotics, and mixed reality, emphasize multi-modal data fusion to enhance reliability and accuracy~\cite{pftrack,ding20233dmotformer}.
+Traditional filtering and deep learning coexist, yet most methods prioritize tracking over improving 3D detection.
+For example, Poly-MOT and Fast-Poly~\cite{li2024fast} utilize FocalsConv~\cite{chen2022focal} with CenterPoint~\cite{yin2021center} and LargeKernel3D~\cite{chen2022scaling}, but lack thorough multi-modal data augmentation, NMS, and loss optimization.
+They suffer from high identity switches (IDS), false negatives (FN), and false positives (FP), especially in crowded and small-object scenarios, highlighting the need for integrated detection and tracking enhancements.

-In this work, we propose \textbf{Easy-Poly}, a real-time filter-based 3D MOT method that follows the \emph{tracking-by-detection} (TBD) paradigm, supporting multiple object categories and offering substantial improvements in complex environments.
-First, we build a \textbf{Augmented Proposal Generator} based on FocalsConv.
-This generator substantially elevates detection quality by incorporating refined sparse convolution operations and multi-modal data augmentation, leading to notable improvements in dense-traffic scenes and for small-object categories.
-Then, we introduce a carefully optimized \emph{Easy-Poly} pipeline (Figure~\ref{fig: frameworkpoly}) that orchestrates the flow of high-quality detections through pre-processing, association, matching, estimation, and life-cycle management.
-Specifically, we integrate \textbf{Score Filtering (SF)} and Non-Maximum Suppression (NMS) to prune low-confidence detections, apply a \textbf{Dynamic Track-Oriented (DTO)} module to handle ambiguous data association and propose a \emph{Dynamic Motion Modeling (DMM)} strategy that infuses confidence weighting into Kalman filter updates while adaptively adjusting both measurement and process noise covariances.
-These enhancements collectively mitigate false positives, reduce tracking failures, and boost the robustness of tracking.
+We propose \textbf{Easy-Poly}, a real-time filter-based 3D MOT under the \emph{tracking-by-detection} paradigm, supporting multiple categories with improved performance in complex settings.
+First, we develop a Combined NMS Framework for 3D Multi-Modal Small Object Detection (\textbf{CNMSMM}) based on FocalsConv, which significantly improves detection via refined multi-modal augmentation, efficient NMS, and a novel loss function, yielding superior results in dense traffic and small-object detection.
+Next, the optimized \emph{Easy-Poly} pipeline (Figure~\ref{fig: frameworkpoly}) manages detection flow through pre-processing, association, matching, estimation, and life-cycle control.
+Key components include \textbf{Score Filtering (SF)} and NMS to remove low-confidence detections, a \textbf{Dynamic Track-Oriented (DTO)} module for ambiguous association, and a \textbf{Dynamic Motion Modeling (DMM)} strategy that incorporates confidence-weighted Kalman filter updates with adaptive noise covariance tuning.
+Collectively, these innovations reduce false positives, tracking failures, and enhance robustness.